 Experts say that Mom feeds them for several days post fledging, so they are on their own by now.
-I still look for them in the garden and high in the trees, but it’s hard to say who’s who—they may almost resemble adults by now.
+I still look for them in the garden and high in the trees, but it’s hard to say who’s who—fledglings are typically a little smaller than adults and have no red on their throats, but they may almost resemble adults by now.
 Reportedly, the siblings often stay together until autumn, when they separate for good (they are not social birds).
 Have a good life, sweet babies!

 UPDATE: March 29, 2017

 It’s been two years since I wrote the above post.
 This year a mama Anna has again built a nest in the same shrub, although the nest is harder to see as it’s a little higher up and has more leaves partially blocking our view.
 I’ve watched the nest as best I can, and judging by what looked like pumping (feeding) movements, I believe one of her babies hatched on March 6.
 Photographing them has been very difficult due to the nest position, and the plague of unusually cold, wet weather.
 In that early part of March I watched her as she searched for insects everywhere in the yard and she spent more time away from her nestlings than the mom two years ago did.
 This made me wonder if she might be having trouble finding protein (in the form of little insects and spiders), which are essential for the babies’ development, as well as her health.
 Sugar water is not adequate!